kubernetes-sigs/karpenter/designs/drift.md

 Drift is an existing mechanism in Karpenter and relies on standard Provisioning CRDs in Karpenter - Provisioners and AWSNodeTemplates.
 Drift is toggled through a feature gate in the `karpenter-global-settings` ConfigMap.

-Once Drift is implemented as described above, the Drift feature gate will be removed, and Drift will be enabled by default.
+Once Drift is implemented as described above, the absence of the feature gate will be enabled Drift by default.
+To allow users to opt-out, users will be able to configure their `karpenter-global-settings` ConfigMap to disable this.
 There will be no API additions.

 In the future, users may want Karpenter to not Drift certain fields.
 This promotes users to not rely on CRDs as declarative sources of truth, breaking the contract that Drift defines.
 If a user request to opt out a field from Drift is validated, Karpenter should first rely on other Deprovisioning control mechanisms to enable this.
 Otherwise, Karpenter could consider adding a setting in the `karpenter-global-settings` ConfigMap to selectively toggle this.